CartoDB/deck.gl-examples/dynamic-tiling-pois/README.md

-## Example: 1.4M Points of Interest
+## Example: 1.4M Points of Interest using Dynamic Tiling

 This visualization is using [Dynamic Tiling](https://carto.com/blog/dynamic-tiling-for-highly-performant-cloud-native-maps) to load millions of points of interest across the United States.